rilda-r/heartdisease_prediction/README.md

 # Overview
 This project predicts the risk of heart disease using machine learning models trained on medical data.
-The best-performing model is deployed as a web application using Flask and provides probability-based risk prediction.
+The best-performing model is deployed as a web application using Flask and provides risk prediction.

 # Technologies Used
 - Python